peterlacko/gooddata-ui/website/versioned_docs/version-5.2.0/afm.md

 Besides `uri` or `identifier`, a measure requires a `localIdentifier` string that uniquely identifies the measure in the context of the current AFM.
 This is used in dimension definitions, sorting, and any other place where you need to target a measure or an attribute.

 Though you can use either object URIs or object identifiers \(`ObjQualifier = IObjUriQualifier | IObjIdentifierQualifier`\), we recommend that you use the **object identifiers**, which are consistent across your domain regardless of the GoodData project that they live in.
-That means that an object that is used in any project within your domain, has the _same_ object identifier in _any_ of those projects\).
+That means that an object that is used in any project within your domain, has the _same_ object identifier in _any_ of those projects.

 To get the list of catalog items and date datasets from a GoodData project in the form of a JavaScript object, use [gdc-catalog-export](gdc-catalog-export.md).